 It is true that with the aid of the Internet it is possible for any person to research any subject to a high level of detail and become knowledgeable of that subject, but there is a difference between how an expert talks and the person scraping the bottom of web to formulate their new post.
 The expert has a lifetime of experience to draw upon, they know the answer to the point in question and that will come to the point effectively and explain how it works or show it’s importance.

 Ultimately it is easy to identify the fake guru, they are simply not convincing.
 They keep their writing vague and high level.
 Furthermore they are, as Stacey Roberts is concerned, providing nothing but common knowledge.
 Being exceptional is always a challenge.
 All writers suffer moments when their work is sub standard.
 The fake guru is always substandard, they copy the work of others, add nothing original and fail to please.

 Is there a place for the non-expert in writing or blogging?
 This is a complex question as it is my belief that everyone has some expertise, they simply need to to a little soul searching to find out what that is.
 Everyone has some expertise, even if that is where to find the best shopping bargains or cracking a joke about items in the news.
 New writers have to find their niche (which may as yet be undefined).

 The other challenge for new writers is about developing their writing style.
-When I first started blogging it was after a lifetime of writing corporate reports, so I knew how to write (or thought I did), little did I realise that blog writing required a different set of skills, such as story telling, hyperlinking, style and presentation, providing visual images to enhance the writing, expanding your vocabulary, adopting different writing styles, using Social Media for publicity.
+When I first started blogging it was after a lifetime of writing corporate reports, so I knew how to write (or thought I did).
+Little did I realise that blog writing required a different set of skills, such as story telling, hyperlinking, style and presentation.
+In addition writers must provide visual images to enhance the writing, expand their vocabulary, adopt different writing styles.
+Last, but certainly not least they must be proficiant using Social Media for publicity.